iCliniq Logo

 Share

-Nortriptyline is a TCA (tricyclic antidepressant) that is used for the treatment of depression and nerve pain.
+Nortriptyline is a TCA (tricyclic antidepressant) used for the treatment of depression and nerve pain.

 Published At November 21, 2022

-Nortriptyline is TCA (tricyclic antidepressant) which is an active metabolite of Amitriptyline.
+Nortriptyline is a TCA (tricyclic antidepressant).
+It is an active metabolite of Amitriptyline.
 It has been approved by the Food and Drug Administration for the treatment of depression and nerve pain.
-It has been approved to be used in children.
+It has been approved for use in children.
 Nortriptyline acts by blocking the norepinephrine receptors.
 It also helps in smoking cessation.
-Nortriptyline hydrochloride is available in the oral capsule form in the dosage of 10 mg, 25 mg, and 50 mg.
-Read the article further to know more about the drug.
+Nortriptyline hydrochloride is available in oral capsule form in the dosages of 10 mg, 25 mg, and 50 mg.
+Read the article to learn more about the drug.

-Nortriptyline attaches to the alpha-adrenergic, histaminergic, and cholinergic receptors and inhibits the reuptake of serotonin and norepinephrine at the nerve membrane resulting in increased concentration of these neurotransmitters at the motor end plate.
+Nortriptyline attaches to the adrenaline, noradrenaline, histamine, and choline receptors.
+Once attached, it inhibits the absorption of serotonin and norepinephrine at the nerve membrane.
+This leads to an increased amount of these brain chemicals at the motor end plate.

 • Depression.

-• Nerve pain like stabbing pain and burning pains.
+• Nerve pain, like stabbing and burning pains.

 • It is used to treat panic disorders.